 Images and design

-All images have ALT tags.
+The majority of our images have ALT tags.
 Where appropriate, ALT tags provide screen reader users and those with images turned off with a description of the content of the picture.

 Alternative to video

 Unfortunately, Alzheimer's Research UK does not have the resources at present to provide transcripts and audio descriptions for video content.

 We have tried to make our website compatible with all browsers.
 However, if you are using an older browser, our pages may not be presented in the best possible way.
 It may help you to download a newer version of a browser.

 Whilst Alzheimer's Research UK strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 We will be continually working to improve the accessibility and usability of the website, but if you have any suggestions or are experiencing any difficulties downloading files or accessing a particular page please contact us.